MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/commit.md

 - Binary files for distribution.
     - Compiled file for C, Go, Rust, etc.
-    - An rchive file for a Ruby gem or VS Code Extension.
+    - An archive file for a Ruby gem or VS Code Extension.
     - A `dist` directory of JS files.
 - Static assets for serving on GH Pages.
     - Build with a static site generator like Jekyll, Hugo or Gatsby.